TheRenegadeCoder/sample-programs/archive/f/factor/README.md

 ## Testing

+The following list shares details about how we name all Sample Programs in Factor:

+- Extension: .factor
+- Naming Convention: hyphen

+For example, the "Hello World" sample would be named this:

+- hello-world.factor

-The following list shares details about what we're using to test all Sample Programs in Factor.
+The following list shares details about what we're using to test all Sample Programs in Factor:

 - Docker Image: rzuckerm/factor
 - Docker Tag: 0.99-1